By: Team W09-1 Since: Feb 2019 Licence: MIT

 This feature allows the user to edit a cap entry from the cap entry list.
 Users can do so either via:

-command or the cap entry’s module code with the edit-cap-mc
+the cap entry’s index with the edit-cap command or the cap entry’s module code with the edit-cap-mc

 4.8.1.
 Current Implementation

-command is facilitated by the Logic and Model components of the application, UltiStudent.
+The edit-cap command is facilitated by the Logic and Model components of the application, UltiStudent.

 The sequence diagram below shows how the editing of cap entries work when the user enters